horse315/AndroidEmulatorRoot/README.md

 * *2-start-root-remount.bat* makes the hack for Android 7, change **emulator-5554** to instance started before and run! script)
 * *3-4pda.bat* change **emulator-5554** to instance started before and **arch** variable to yours value.
 Run!

 > Issues are covered in original link.
+PIE error for x86 already fixed and origin *su* file was remaned to *su.no_pie*

 * Now start SuperSu and follow instructions, but ***do not restart***!
 Arter SuperSu installed RootExplorer can be used for your dirty deals.